xuzhen/dockbarx-lxqt-plugin/README.md

 ## Build dependencies
  * LXQt panel
+ * liblxqt header files (the same version used to complie LXQt panel)
  * Qt 5/6 (the same version used to complie LXQt panel)
  * CMake (>= 3.7.0)
  * make